MRMacArthur/AAseq/README.md

 # AAseq
-Application for visualization of AA RNAseq data
+A Shiny appplication for visualization of AA RNAseq data

+Seq analyses performed using the Tuxedo package (Tophat, Cufflinks, Cuffnorm, Cuffdiff) Application built using Shiny packages in R (3.4.3)/R studio